ibm-cloud-architecture/refarch-jee-customerorder/README.md

 * [master](https://github.com/ibm-cloud-architecture/refarch-jee-customerorder/tree/master) - READMEs.
 * [was70-dev](https://github.com/ibm-cloud-architecture/refarch-jee-customerorder/tree/was70-dev) - Development branch for WebSphere Application Server V7.0 application code.
 Development Environment: RAD V9.6 + WAS V7.0.
 Builds either from RAD or using Maven.
 * [was70-prod](https://github.com/ibm-cloud-architecture/refarch-jee-customerorder/tree/was70-prod) - Production branch for WebSphere Application Server V7.0 application code.
 Does not contain any IDE specific file.
 Builds only using Maven.
-* [was70-unit-test](https://github.com/ibm-cloud-architecture/refarch-jee-customerorder/tree/was70-unit-test) - Branch to keep the current effort on implementing some unit test for WebSphere Application Server V7.0 code.
 * [was90-dev](https://github.com/ibm-cloud-architecture/refarch-jee-customerorder/tree/was90-dev) - Development branch for WebSphere Application Server V9.0 application code.
 Development Environment: eclipse MARS 2 + WAS V9.0.
 Builds either from eclipse or using Maven.
 * [was90-prod](https://github.com/ibm-cloud-architecture/refarch-jee-customerorder/tree/was90-prod) - Production branch for WebSphere Application Server V9.0 application code.
 Does not contain any IDE specific file.
 Builds only using Maven.